HKUST-KnowComp/MLMA_hate_speech/README.md

     		publisher =	"Association for Computational Linguistics",
 	}

-(You can preview our paper on https://arxiv.org/pdf/1908.11049.pdf)

 ## Update
+- If you need the individual labels of some data instances (unfortunately I could not find all the batches on the cloud years later), please send me an email OusidhoumN(at)cardiff(dot)ac(dot)uk

-The data is available on HuggingFace https://huggingface.co/datasets/nedjmaou/MLMA_hate_speech
+- The dataset is available on HuggingFace https://huggingface.co/datasets/nedjmaou/MLMA_hate_speech

 ## Clarification
 The multi-labeled tasks are *the hostility type of the tweet* and the *annotator's sentiment*.
 (We kept labels on which at least two annotators agreed.)